Thursday, May 9, 2024

 Plus, in case all of this isn’t complicated enough, we’re required to be in Canada for 6 straight months (which we were unable to do while caring for Father-in-Law… We’d go up for a month at a time to satisfy our residency requirements, then come back down to be with him) in order to finally get an Medical Services Plan (MSP) card so that we can get a family doctor.
 And family doctors are in very short supply, have waiting lists, and finding one could take a year (health care is still available, via clinics and urgent care).
 Again, permanent residents do get free health care.
 The only thing we can’t do is vote.
 We’re still U.S. citizens.

-I could go on forever, but this is where I’ll stop… til next time.
+I could go on forever, but this is where I’ll stop… til next time (Part 3).

 I’m Moving to Canada.
 Part One: Why?